Aubree + Megan: Hawksbill Mountain Proposal

 After the proposal, we wandered the summit area together and chased the last light.
 Megan and Aubree were so natural—laughing, talking, being completely present—and it made for the kind of candid, connected portraits I’m always chasing.
 This was easily one of the most joy-filled sessions I’ve photographed: a same-sex surprise proposal near Asheville, done their way, with zero pressure and a whole lot of love.

 Planning a surprise proposal in Asheville?
-If you’re looking for an LGBTQ+ friendly photographer who keeps things low-pressure and helps with the logistics (location, timing, light, and how to pull off the surprise), I’m in.
+If you’re looking for an LGBTQ+ friendly photographer who keeps things low-pressure and can help with the logistics — location, timing, light, backup plans, and how to pull off the surprise without making it feel painfully obvious — I’m in.